MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-upgrade.md

 > [!NOTE]
 > The AKS base image will also be upgrade if you are using a newer version of the aks-engine and the image is available in the marketplace.

 The following instructions use the minimum steps to perform the upgrade.
-If would like more detail, see the article [Upgrading Kubernetes Clusters](kubernetes-aks-engine-release-notes.md#aks-engine-and-azure-stack-version-mapping).
+If you would like more detail, see the article [Upgrading Kubernetes Clusters](kubernetes-aks-engine-release-notes.md#aks-engine-and-azure-stack-version-mapping).

 1. You need to first determine the versions you can target for the upgrade.
 This version depends on the version you currently have and then use that version value to perform the upgrade.
 The Kubernetes versions supported by your AKS Engine can be listed by running the following command: